Phil Thompson: Liverpool

 From 1984, Thompson's opportunities as a Liverpool player were diminishing, with Hansen now being paired with the younger Mark Lawrenson.
 Liverpool won the title, League Cup and European Cup in this year, but Thompson did not qualify for a medal in any of these successes.

 Sheffield United

 In 1985, he was offered the manager's job at Swindon Town but turned it down as he wanted to concentrate on playing.
 He was sold to Sheffield United but could not settle, so he quit playing at the comparatively early age of 31 and was recruited by new Liverpool boss Kenny Dalglish as a coach.

+International career

+Thompson played 42 matches for England between 1976 and 1982, the 22-year-old's debut coming on 24 March in a 2–1 win over Wales in a friendly at the Racecourse Ground at Wrexham.
+During a summer mini-tournament held in the United States on 28 May 1976, Thompson scored his one and only goal for England in a friendly match against Italy in New York.

 Off-the-field return to Liverpool

 He was with the club in this role for four years, progressing to being Dalglish's right-hand man as the team (still containing, and now captained by, Hansen) won the League in 1988 and 1990 and the FA Cup in 1989.
 Thompson was working at the club at the time of the Hillsborough disaster, on 15 April 1989 at the beginning of the FA Cup semi-final against Nottingham Forest.
 The tragedy claimed 94 lives on the day, with the final death toll reaching 97.
 An abiding image of Thompson the coach came in the 1989 FA Cup Final against Merseyside rivals Everton when a last minute chance for Everton to equalise went awry, and the camera caught Thompson, sweating in his suit and tie, sitting on the Wembley bench while shaking his fists in relief, delight and anticipation.
 Everton did equalise moments later and forced extra-time, which Liverpool eventually won.

 When Souness, the man who replaced Thompson as captain, came back to the club as Dalglish's replacement in early 1991, Thompson was kept on.
 Thompson was sacked by Souness in 1992 for allegedly talking to Manchester United's Alex Ferguson and his assistant about issues at the club involving Souness.
 Word had got back to Souness via his connections at Rangers.
 It was agreed by both the club and Thompson that details of what happened would not be disclosed.

 It was alleged that Souness believed Thompson was interested in his job as manager while Souness recovered from bypass surgery in the spring of 1992.